florez-carlos/dotfiles/README.md

 ### Add SSH key

-If using Ubuntu as the SSH client, follow [these instructions](#adding-an-ssh-key) to add the SSH key to the SSH agent in order to connect to the remote machine.
+:information_source: If using Ubuntu as the SSH client, follow [these instructions](#adding-an-ssh-key) to add the SSH key to the SSH agent in order to connect to the remote machine.

-:information_source: If using Ubuntu you can also install keychain to automatically start the SSH agent and add the key on login.
+:information_source: If using Ubuntu as the SSH client, you can also install keychain to automatically start the SSH agent and add the key on login.

 ```bash
 # Only run this if using Ubuntu as your SSH client